 Bricks Are Expensive

 When it comes to building with brick, you can have cheaper options, but that usually means they are more porous.
-In the event of heavy rain or any gutter overflow, the water would soak through the pores and into the mortar and inside plaster, causing cracks and possibly foundation issues.
-In subzero temperatures, water could get in, freeze, and cause even more damage.
+In the event of heavy rain or any gutter overflow, water can soak through the pores and into the mortar and plaster, causing cracks and possibly foundation issues, which could lead to severe problems if left unrepaired, hence why you should contact a professional foundation repair company as soon as you notice such problems in order for your home’s foundation to stay intact.
+Also, you will find that in subzero temperatures, water could get in, freeze, and cause even more damage as the ice expands.
 If you choose to buy a brick house, make sure the brick is of good, dense quality.

 Color Choices are Limited